--How can I get old mystery blocks?

 There is never a requirement

 to send pictures, although we always enjoy seeing what is accomplished.
-Those
+Email me your photos or scans and tell me your name and location.
+We'd all love to see!

 There's a new MB available, but I get the